TagStudioDev/TagStudio/docs/usage.md

 ## Editing Tags

-To edit a tag, click on it inside the preview panel or right-click the tag and select “Edit Tag” from the context menu.
+To edit a tag, click on it inside the preview panel or right-click the tag and select "Edit Tag" from the context menu.

 ## Relinking Moved Files

 Inevitably some of the files inside your library will be renamed, moved, or deleted.
 If a file has been renamed or moved, TagStudio will display the thumbnail as a red broken chain link.
 To relink moved files or delete these entries, select the "Manage Unlinked Entries" option under the Tools menu.
 Click the "Refresh" button to scan your library for unlinked entries.
-Once complete, you can attempt to “Search & Relink” any unlinked file entries to their respective files, or “Delete Unlinked Entries” in the event the original files have been deleted and you no longer wish to keep their entries inside your library.
+Once complete, you can attempt to "Search & Relink" any unlinked file entries to their respective files, or "Delete Unlinked Entries" in the event the original files have been deleted and you no longer wish to keep their entries inside your library.

 <!-- prettier-ignore -->
 !!! warning